oceanprotocol/docs/rewards/df-veocean.md

 3. **Delegating it** You can delegate veOCEAN to other Data Farmers who can curate Datasets for you.
 In return for their services, these farmers may charge you a fee for helping you receive APY on **Active Rewards**.
 The Delegate feature has just been recently released and enables veOCEAN holders to more easily manage Active Rewards.
 4. **2x Publisher Stake** If you are a publisher in the Ocean ecosystem, then allocating your veOCEAN to your own asset gives your veOCEAN **a 2x Bonus**.
 This is an incentive for publishers to engage with their assets and benefit the assets in the Ocean ecosystem further.

-### The Nitty Gritty of **Passive & Active Rewards**

-#### Passive Rewards from Data Farming

-veOCEAN holders get weekly Data Farming rewards with a small carveout for any Ocean Protocol Data Challenges that run through Data Farming operations.

-#### Active Rewards from Community Fees

-veOCEAN holders can generate yield completely passively if they wish, though they are incentivized with larger real yield if they **actively participate** in farming yield from assets.

-Active rewards follow the usual Data Farming formula: $ of sales of the asset \* allocation to that asset.

-There is no liquidity locked inside a datatoken pool, and this allocation is safe: you can’t lose your OCEAN as it is merely locked.

 ### veOCEAN Time Locking

 Users can lock their OCEAN for different lengths of time to gain more veOCEAN **voting power**.
 The Data Farming dApp is designed to lock OCEAN for **a minimum of 2 weeks and a maximum of four years** (for max rewards).
 The longer you lock your OCEAN, the more veOCEAN + OCEAN rewards you get!